 Another dish so pretty, you won’t want to eat it — psych!
 Perfectly charred sweet potatoes drizzled with a bright, fresh cilantro chimichurri made with parsley, jalapeño, garlic, onion, red wine vinegar and lime juice seems simple but bursts with flavor.

 Crispy Salt and Vinegar Potatoes

-If you love the potato chip version, you’ll go crazy for this hot and fresh version that can be grilled outside in a cast iron skillet or made inside and brought out when it’s time to eat.
+If you love the potato chip version of salt and vinegar potatoes, you’ll go crazy for this hot and fresh version that can be grilled outside in a cast iron skillet or made inside and brought out when it’s time to eat.

 Get the recipe from 12 Tomatoes.

 You’re probably going to have extra corn lying around all summer so might as well put it to good use.
 Corn fritters are super easy and you can make a bunch at once and freeze them and enjoy these crunchy sides all season.

 Give plain, traditional coleslaw a fruity facelift with this easy, light pineapple coleslaw side dish that’ll take you just 15 minutes to make.

 In search of more summer recipes?
 Giada De Laurentiis has plenty: